bnvk/linux-simplified/about.md

 permalink: /about/
 ---

-This is a rough overview of what I am setting out to accomplish with this repo / project.
-I would love feedback and help making it be better.
-Hopefully it is of help to others.
+This is a rough overview of what I am setting out to accomplish with this website / project.
+I would love feedback and help adding content and making it be better.
+If interesting just [fork & send pull requests](https://github.com/bnvk/linux-simplified) Hopefully it is of help to others.

 ## Simple Problems